 The switches can be easily swapped out.
 The keyboard comes with one set of switches plus a few extra ones; additional switches are purchased separately.

 There's a way to program macros, but it involves tweaking the open-source Bazecor software, which some may not be comfortable with.
 We will retest it once an update is available with said feature.
+If you want a mechanical keyboard with macro programmable keys, look into the Ducky Mecha Mini.

 The Dygma Raise can be purchased with your preferred type of switches.
 We tested the Cherry MX Brown, but you can get it with Cherry MX Red (linear and silent), Blue (clicky and tactile), as well as various Kailh switches, including low profile ones (for the bottom space bar row).
 The Cherry MX Brown switches provide satisfying tactile feedback and requires a bit of force to actuate.
 The pre-travel distance is slightly higher than the usual 2mm, though it shouldn't be noticeable for most people.